ptsteadman/notebook/stories/summer-of-entropy.md

 "I raised a dog like this when I was on Lexapro," Chris said.
 "When I was eighteen, living at home with my parents."

-"Oh, I did Lexapro for a while, but it had weird side effects."
+"Oh, I was on Lexapro for a while, but it had weird side effects."

-"If anything the side effects were good, for me."
+"Really?
+If anything the side effects were good, for me."

 "Oh yeah?" she said.
 "Like sexual stuff?"